pwittchen/NetworkEvents/README.md

 Examples
 --------

-* Look at `MainActivity` in application located in `example` directory to see how this library works.
+* Look at `MainActivity` in application located in `example` directory to see how this library works with Otto Event Bus.
 * If you want to use this library with [Dagger](https://github.com/square/dagger), check `example-dagger` directory.
 * Example presenting how to use this library with GreenRobot's Event Bus is presented in `example-greenrobot-bus	` directory